HKNDecal/HKNDecal/session6-comparch/README.md

 ## Computer Architecture Lab

-There are two versions of this lab; one built for Logism and one as a Jupyter Notebook.
+There are two versions of this lab; one built for Logisim and one as a Jupyter Notebook.

-### Logism
+### Logisim

-Relevant files are `demos and exercises.circ`, `solutions.circ`, and the `Logism.app` folder.
+Relevant files are `demos and exercises.circ`, `solutions.circ`, and the `Logisim.app` folder.

 ### Jupyter Notebook